vyorkin/purescript-unicode-prelude/README.md

 Additional Unicode operators.

-This package defines Unicode symbol aliases for a number of functions and operators in the `Prelude`.
+This package defines Unicode symbol aliases for a number of functions, types and operators in the `Prelude`.
 Many of these aliases enable the use of standard mathematical notation in place of ASCII approximations of textual names.
 For example, `⋘` or `∘` can be used in place of `<<<` for function composition.